Can you, and how to, rent an aircraft to fly in Japan?

 You need a valid JCAB license

-Tourists typically don't have a valid JCAB license.
-While you may hold an ICAO state-issued license from your home country, you must convert it to a JCAB license to fly in Japan.
+Tourists generally don't hold a JCAB-issued license.
+Even if you have an ICAO license from your home country, you must convert it to a JCAB pilot license before you can legally fly in Japan.

-If you're interested in renting an aircraft and have time to convert your license, check out our detailed guide on license conversion:
+If you're interested in renting an aircraft and have the time to go through the conversion process, take a look at our detailed guide on license conversion:

 You'll likely need to join a flight club

-Japan's aviation system operates differently from other countries.
-Instead of traditional flight schools, Japan has flight clubs similar to European aeroclubs.
+Japan's general aviation system works differently from many other countries.
+Instead of widespread rental FBOs or traditional flight schools, most private flying is done through flight club, similar to European aeroclubs.

 Can foreign residents rent an aircraft to fly in Japan?